Piroxicam Dosage

 Precautions

-- NSAIDs cause an increased risk of serious gastrointestinal (GI) adverse events including bleeding, ulceration, and perforation of the stomach or intestines, which can be fatal.
-These events can occur at any time during use and without warning symptoms.
-Elderly patients are at a greater risk for serious GI events.
+- GASTROINTESTINAL (GI) BLEEDING, ULCERATION, AND PERFORATION: NSAIDs cause an increased risk of serious GI adverse events (including bleeding, ulceration, and perforation of stomach or intestines), which can be fatal; such events can occur at any time during use and without warning symptoms.
+Older adult patients and patients with history of peptic ulcer disease and/or GI bleeding are at greater risk for serious GI events.

 Safety and efficacy have not been established in patients younger than 18 years.